Table of contents

-Zero-day assaults occur when an attacker exploits a vulnerability that the target of the attack was not previously aware existed – and for which there is, consequently, no pre-existing fix or patch.
-They are much harder to respond to than assaults on known weaknesses and are so-called because there is no time – ‘zero days’ – between the vulnerability’s discovery and its exploitation by hostile actors.
+In addition, CSG Technologies has identified four additional steps combined with NSA’s three steps to form a solid and comprehensive IT security system foundation.
+Zero-day assaults occur if an attacker exploits the vulnerability of an end-user who is unaware of the existing attack.
+Hence, there are no pre-existing fixing or patching.
+Because, they are much harder to respond to than assaults on known weaknesses due to no time – ‘zero days’ – between the vulnerability’s discovery and its exploitation by hostile actors.

-Some of the most notorious attacks that utilized zero-day exploits include:
+Some of the most notorious attacks that utilised zero-day exploits include:

-Stuxnet Worm: In this attack which targeted Iran's uranium enrichment plant at Natanz, a virus/worm reportedly developed by the United States and Israel exploited multiple zero-day vulnerabilities to spread and gain privileged access on systems.
-Stuxnet was unintentionally released in the wild when one of the engineers at an infected facility connected his work laptop to his home network.
-Over 15 Iranian facilities were attacked and infiltrated by the Stuxnet worm, which caused substantial damage to Iran’s nuclear program.
+Stuxnet Worm: In this attack which targeted Iran’s uranium enrichment plant at Natanz, a virus/worm reportedly developed by the United States and Israel exploited multiple zero-day vulnerabilities to spread and gain privileged access on systems.
+An engineer at an infected facility unintentionally connected his office laptop to his home network which released stuxnet.
+Unfortunately, the stuxnet worm attacked and infiltrated 15 Iranian facilities causing substantial damage to their nuclear program.

 Aurora: In 2010, Chinese threat actors used a zero-day vulnerability in Microsoft’s Internet Explorer to hack into Google, Adobe and over a dozen other companies.
-The criminals were targeting Google’s source code in the hopes of discovering additional zero-day exploits.
+Specifically, the criminals were targeting Google’s source code in the hopes of discovering additional zero-day exploits.

 NSA’s security steps

-Implementing role-based access control restricts a user’s access only to those resources which are required by the user to fulfil his functions, or role, in the company.
-For example, an HR employee won't need access to accounting functions.
-By limiting access, a compromised employee account will be restricted from functions and data that are outside the needs of that role.
+Implementation of role-based access control restricts a user’s access to the required resources essential to fulfil his functions, or role, in the company.
+For example, an HR employee won’t need access to accounting functions.
+Therefore, by limiting access, a compromised employee account will be restricted from functions and data that are outside the needs of that role.